Yes, I Swear By Those Expensive Magnetic Capsules From Cadence (and for More Than Just Travel)

 Clever Design

 So what makes these capsules so special?
 The patented magnetic design has revolutionized travel toiletries.
 There's no other system this efficient on the market.
 Those silicone squeeze tubes just can't compete.
-Each side of the original Cadence capsule has a super-strong magnet that allows each capsule to stick together in a honeycomb grid.
+Each side of the original Cadence Capsule has a super-strong magnet that allows each capsule to stick together in a honeycomb grid.
 You can also line them up on the side to create a row of capsules or cluster them into a flower.
 (I love to do this with my Stoney Clover Lane floral mini pouch.)
 Unlike a bunch of different travel-sized bottles and tubes, the uniform magnetic grid saves serious space in your carry-on and TSA liquids bag.
-You can fit more than a dozen Cadence jars in a TSA-compliant quart-sized liquid bag!
-Each original capsule has a 0.56-ounce capacity, and the Cadence website even has a calculator with dozens of types of beauty and wellness products to determine how many uses fit into one capsule.
+You can fit more than a dozen Cadence Capsules in a TSA-compliant quart-sized liquid bag!
+Each Original Capsule has a 0.56-ounce capacity, and the Cadence website even has a calculator with dozens of types of beauty and wellness products to determine how many uses fit into one capsule.
 It's just smarter for packing all around, and there's something about this succinct storage system that I find incredibly calming when navigating airports, living out of a suitcase and other stressful, slightly-chaotic moments of travel.

 Plus, the tile on the capsule cap is also magnetic so you can swap labels for different trips and storage needs.
 There are so many pre-made tiles to shop for, from days of the week to common beauty products to icons and symbols.
 You can swap colors, too, if you don't want everything to be matchy-matchy.
 (I'm devout matchy-matchy, but you do you!)
 Even better: The tiles are customizable.
 For an extra $2, you can type in whatever word you'd like up to 22 characters on two lines or 12 characters on one line.
 It also supports international keyboards so you can customize in other languages.
 Unlike the pre-scripted labels, the customization is case-sensitive.
 This was a huge plus for me as I don't like labels in lowercase.
 So, I custom-ordered each tile in all caps like the aesthetic-obsessed Virgo that I am.